hanscappelle/windfoil-wind-finder-android-app/README.md

 hour in day | wind speed & gusts | wind direction | cloud cover & precipitation | air temperature
 ```

-From this screen you can always narrow down the number of hours that should show.
+From this screen you can always narrow down the number of hours that should show by
-If you later want to bring back some hours you can use the refresh icon on top screen.
+removing the ones you don't need with the bin icon.
+If you later want to bring those
+hours back you can use the refresh icon on top of the screen.

 ### Changing Configuration & Data Refresh